ncachanosky/econ-lecture-notes/content/econometrics/Lecture 01/_index.md

 ### A word of advice: Do not confuse econometrics with economics
 Even thouth econometrics is an important field in economics, neither econometrics is economics nor economics is econometrics.

-Anyone can be an excellent economisit and at the same time have a very limited knowledge of econometrics.
-In fact, some of the most influential scholars such as [James M. Buchanan](https://en.wikipedia.org/wiki/James_M._Buchanan[), [Ronald H. Coase](https://en.wikipedia.org/wiki/Ronald_Coase), or [Friedrich A. von Hayek](https://en.wikipedia.org/wiki/Friedrich_Hayek) made little of use intense mathematics or econometric applications.
+Anyone can be an excellent economist and at the same time have a very limited knowledge of econometrics.
+In fact, some of the most influential scholars such as [James M. Buchanan](https://en.wikipedia.org/wiki/James_M._Buchanan[), [Ronald H. Coase](https://en.wikipedia.org/wiki/Ronald_Coase), or [Friedrich A. von Hayek](https://en.wikipedia.org/wiki/Friedrich_Hayek) made little use of intense mathematics or econometric applications.

 Inversely, someone can be an outstanding econometrician while being clueless about economics.
-Economics is way of thinking (theory) about how the world looks.
+Economics is a way of thinking (theory) about how the world works.
 Economics itself is not a way of testing an hypothesis.
 Statistics without a theory is not economics, it is just statistics.
 To wit, [economics is not statistics (and vice versa)](https://www.peterleeson.com/Economics_is_Not_Statistics.pdf).

+To sum, you can be a great economists with little knowledge of econometrics, such as you can become a great econometrician but not become a great economist.